shippingport/docker-compose/README.md

 # docker
-Prebuilt Docker compose files for various applications and services
+Docker compose files for various applications and services